Army says pushing back M23 rebels in eastern Congo

 The fighting is the most serious since late August, when the Congolese army and a new U.N.
 Intervention Brigade forced M23 from positions just north of Goma.
 The brigade, made up mostly of South African and Tanzanian soldiers, has a mandate to take on and destroy armed groups in eastern Congo.

-On-and-off peace talks between the government and M23, taking place in the Ugandan capital, Kampala, since December, stalled on Monday, with the government saying it would not offer rebel leaders a blanket amnesty.
+On-off peace talks between the government and M23, taking place in the Ugandan capital Kampala since December, stalled on Monday, with the government saying it would not offer rebel leaders a blanket amnesty.

 A U.N. spokesman in New York said some 5,000 civilians had fled across the border into Rwanda.